phamanhtai0410/test_readme/Oracle_VeChain_docs.md

 Strategic values:

-- Quick and easy to deploy
+- Quick and easy to deploy.
-- Easily accessible for dApp builders on VeChain
+- Easily accessible for dApp builders on VeChain.
 - Price stabilization algorithm to protect from extreme price movements.

 Our key emphasis is on stability and protection for users against extreme price movements and potential security risk.
 The use of reputable centralized exchanges ensure good pricing data input, and security risks are mitigated with price stabilization algorithms.